Mariyam Shakeela (actress): 1992–2007: Early releases

 After completing her education in MCS and EPS, Shakeela married to comedian Yoosuf Rafeeu who was then a producer and news presenter at Television Maldives.
-A week after their marriage, Rafeeu requested her to feature in a film for a replacement of an actor who opted out of the film due to personal reasons.
+A week after their marriage, Rafeeu requested her to feature in a film for a replacement of an actor who opted out of the film for personal reasons.
 At the age of fifteen, she made her screen debut with the film Dhon Sanpa, whose performance was well noted by critics and audiences.
 In 1992, Shakeela collaborated with Rafeeu for his drama film, Loabi Veveynee Furaana Dheegen followed by another collaboration with Yoosuf Rafeeu for his tragedy drama film Vaudhu (1993) which narrates the separation of a happy couple due to the societal differences.
 Yoosuf Rafeeu's award-winning film Haqqu was released in 1996, in which Shakeela was featured as Areesha, a faithful wife who suffers from an unhappy marriage.
 The film revolving around a man who is forced to marry a woman against his will, stars Nisha, Reeko Moosa Manik and Mariyam Shakeela in lead roles.
 The film received positive reviews from critics.
 This was followed by the Yoosuf Rafeeu's comedy film Nibu (1996), an unofficial remake of Gulzar's Bollywood comedy film Angoor (1982), which focuses on two pairs of identical twins separated at birth and how their lives go haywire when they meet in adulthood.